centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 ## Second droplet snapshot image

-All build image scripts also can now optionally create a second droplet snapshot by exporting environmental variable before runs.
+All build image scripts also can now optionally create a second droplet snapshot by exporting environmental variable `extra_snapshot=y` before runs.
 This maybe useful if you want to [transfer a snapshot to another DigitalOcean user account](https://www.digitalocean.com/docs/images/snapshots/how-to/change-owners/).

 ```
-export snapshot_second=y
+export extra_snapshot=y
 export TOKEN='YOUR_DO_API_KEY'

 ./build-image.sh